Lead product VSN16R to begin Phase II trials

-VSN16R a novel orally active small molecule compound that has been shown in testing to date to be substantially more tolerable than existing anti-spastic agents.
-Preclinical studies confirm that VSN16R does not cause the flaccidity, sedation or other cognitive side-effects that are major disadvantages of baclofen, a widely used anti-spastic, and other available drugs.
-VSN16R is as effective as any other known agent in the EAE model, which is the gold standard model for evaluating MS treatments.
+VSN16R a novel orally active small molecule compound that is substantially better tolerated than existing anti-spastic agents.
+VSN16R does not cause the flaccidity, sedation or other cognitive side-effects that are major disadvantages of other available drugs.

-VSN16R is currently in a Phase I clinical trial to determine safety and tolerability in healthy volunteers.
-This first in man study of VSN16R will enrol a total of 72 healthy volunteers in a placebo-controlled, single ascending dose and multiple ascending dose design.
-The study is being carried out by Quintiles, the world's leading clinical research organisation.
+VSN16R has completed its Phase I clinical trial and has demonstrated excellent safety and tolerability.
+This first in man study of VSN16R enrolled a total of 80 healthy volunteers in a double blind, placebo-controlled, single ascending dose and multiple ascending dose design and food effect study.
+The study was carried out by Quintiles, the world's leading clinical research organisation.